ProteinsWebTeam/interpro-docs/docs/protein_families_game.rst

 A protein is a long molecule made up of small units known as amino acids.
 You can visualise a protein as a pearl neckless where each pearl is an amino acid.
 These amino acids are found mainly in food.
-The proteins we eat are digested by the body to have each amino acid separated and used by the body perform different functions.
+The amino acids required to make proteins can be obtained from the proteins we eat, or produced by the body.

 The image on the right is an illustration of the protein amino acid sequence chain.